r-grewal/rl-nonergodic/project_log.md

 # Project Log

+* 2021-03-16

+Automatic temperature scaling is working correctly but ended up slowing the speed of learning tremendously.
+This was because I set the reparameterisation noise down to 1e-8 from 1e-6.
+This was hoping to achieve greater accuracy in log probabilities of actions as they are summed.
+However, this was fatal error and significantly recued the rate of learning to become completely impractical, similarly 1e-7 is also not feasible, while 1e-6 and above seem to work.
+This is very strange but as seen in the links provided in networks_sac.py function stochastic_uv() several other working repositories, it is necessary.
+This minute addition seems to become important when the probability of an action increases.
+Several other repositories using TensorFlow 2 do not require such a correction, perhaps this due then to the PyTorch torch.log() function.

+All explicit references to reward scaling factor have been removed as it is no longer necessary since temperature is being automatically scaled.

 * 2021-03-15

 Realised that automatic temperature tuning was not taking place and instead we were working with fixed value of 1 as with earlier SAC work.
 Corrected with minor modification.
 Temperature behaviour is found to be consistent with literature where it quickly crashes to zero and steadily begins to climb.